 Here are 10 ideas to get you started:

-- Replace standard bulbs with compact fluorescent light (CFL) bulbs, which give off the same amount of light but more efficiently.
+- Compact Fluorescent Light (CFL).
+Replace standard bulbs with compact fluorescent light (CFL) bulbs, which give off the same amount of light but more efficiently.
 Make sure you use the appropriate CFL bulb for each light fixture, and consider using timers to turn lights on and off automatically during the day.

-- Washing clothes in cold water could help you save up to 40 cents per load.
+- Washing Clothes.
+Washing clothes in cold water could help you save up to 40 cents per load.
 Low-flow faucets, showerheads, and toilets can also lead to significant energy savings.

-- Plug electronics into a power strip, and turn off the strip when the devices are not in use.
+- Use of Power Strips.
+Plug electronics into a power strip, and turn off the strip when the devices are not in use.
 Avoid energy vampires that drain power and boost monthly bills – this includes plugged in coffee pots and cell phone chargers, screen savers on computers, and virtually anything else that’s plugged in but not in use.